GigiLi89/memobook/README.md

 ---

+## Resuable components throughout the projects:

+- Assett: used to render a spinner, an image and a message.
+- Avatar: is used in many places throughout the project such as in the NavBar (when logged in), popular list, message list etc.
+- MoreDropDown: Displays Dropdown menu with options to edit and delete.
+- NavBar: Used throughout the site no matter which page your on and shows different depending on signed in or signed out.
+- NotFound: Basically gives user a 404 (not found) if page is not found.

+---

 # Future Features
 Some possible features in the future:
 - Notifications, lets the user now that they have received a like, a comment or a follow.